XML as Data Source

 If blnFileExists = True Then

-'If the file loaded set the objRoot Obje ' ct equal to the root element 'of the XML document.
+'If the file loaded set the objRoot Obje ' ct equal to

 Set objRoot = objXML.documentElement